Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Exotic_Primitives/Exotic_Primitives_slides.md

 ## ZK Proofs

-How do we do private operations on a public blockchain<br>and have everyone know that they were done correctly?
+How do we do private operations on a public blockchain<br/>and have everyone know that they were done correctly?

 Notes: